 Koinly can help you generate your crypto tax reports - no matter where you live.
 From the US to Scandinavia to Japan and every country in between.

 Koinly works with local crypto experts to create tax reports that are tax office compliant.
 Based on your client's home country selection, Koinly will tally and summarize crypto capital gains and losses in a way that abides by local tax rules and accounting methods, and in the currency of your choice.

 Easily find and fix issues with your transactions

-Say goodbye to missing trades, incorrect gains and inaccurate tax reports.
+Say goodbye to missing trades, incorrect gains, and inaccurate tax reports.
 Koinly is packed with tools to help you find problems with your client's transactions, and fix errors fast.
-Koinly provides a 6+ year database history, generates a full tax report, and is known for their “error reconciliation” function so no transactions are missed.
+Koinly provides a 6+ year database history, generates a full tax report, and is known for its “error reconciliation” function so no transactions are missed.